gfantom/dunked/test.md

 - **optional** if you don't expect a new row to be created, or fully trust your API to create a row correctly
 - format: database label (as specified in `<databaseFile>` element tag prior), 2 colon signs, table
 - NOTE: case-sensitive
+- NOTE: if you don't expect an additional row to be created immediately after the request (i.e. table is incremented after 1.5 min), don't use this test in the case
 - ELEMENT TAG MUST BE BEFORE `<expected>` ELEMENT TAG, AS ONCE THE PARSER HITS `<expected>`, THE REQUEST WILL BE SENT

 ```XML